Myrtle Bank (SA)

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, 16.9% of residents work from home, possibly reflecting COVID-19 conditions.
-Service frequency averages 243 trips daily across all routes, equating to approximately 170 weekly trips per stop.
+According to the 2021 Census, 16.9% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+The service frequency averages 243 trips per day across all routes, resulting in approximately 170 weekly trips per individual stop.

 Frequently Asked Questions - Transport